DerLev/eslint-annotations/README.md

 | `fail-in-pr`                   | Whether the action should fail in a PR                                 | ✗        | `true`               |

 > **Note**
-> Everything status check related requires the `github-token` to be set
+> Everything status check related requires the `github-token` to be set and have full access to the `checks` permission claim

 ### Setup